-Business integrations, such as connecting up your finance systems to HR tools, or marketing software to your CRM are all achievable goals.
+Business service and system integrations, such as connecting up your finance systems to HR tools, or marketing software to your CRM are all achievable goals.
 But how do you go about proving the value that really creates?
 The traditional metrics we gather for each service or function cannot in isolation demonstrate ROI.
 We need a more curated approach to understanding success.

 Common metrics that don’t help